Hope Community Rapid Re‑Housing Program

-Hope Community is dedicated to meeting the housing needs of homeless women and their minor dependent children.
+Hope Community is dedicated to meeting the housing needs of families experiencing homelessness.
 Applicants are referred by The Salvation Army.
 Those who choose to become a part of Hope Community agree to participate in an individualized self-discovery and educational process designed to help them identify and overcome barriers to self-reliance.

 Our facilities include a Service Center that houses offices for management and Resident Services staff as well as twelve private apartments equipped with a kitchen, living room, bathroom and bedrooms appropriate to each family’s size.
 An additional twelve two- or three-bedroom duplex units are located nearby.

 As residents gain the skills they need to progress toward independent living, they receive a Section 8 Housing Choice Voucher that empowers them to find privately owned rental housing.

 Hope Community social work professionals collaborate with a network of community health and human service agencies that provide educational, work readiness, counseling, parenting and health care programs directly to resident families:

 - On-site Resident Services Specialists work with residents to set goals, secure housing, address issues that threaten housing stability, develop action plans and monitor progress.